coriell-research/TEDEdb-app/about.md

 NOTE: GO is performed only on the genes from the differential expression analysis. the background gene set used is comprised of all genes observed in that particular study.

-## Sample vs Sample

-The Sample-vs-Sample tab allows users to directly compare the number and direction of shared dysregulated features across collections of contrasts.
-Users can select the FDR cutoff used to determine significance.
-Significant feature for each contrast are then displayed as an UpSet plot via `ComplexHeatmap::UpSet()`.
-The number of shared features depending on the combination set mode for each pairwise combination is displayed on the plot.